-Maharashtra political crisis: Thackeray urges Shiv Sena workers not to disrupt government formation
+Maharashtra: Uddhav Thackeray urges Shiv Sena workers not to disrupt government formation

-Uddhav Thackeray resigned on Wednesday as CM after the Supreme Court rejected the Shiv Sena’s plea against the governor’s decision to hold a floor test.
+Thackeray resigned on Wednesday as CM after the Supreme Court rejected the Shiv Sena’s plea against the governor’s decision to hold a floor test.

 Shiv Sena chief Uddhav Thackeray on Wednesday gave his resignation as Maharashtra chief minister to Governor Bhagat Singh Koshiyari, ending his tenure at the post of about two-and-a-half years.